mkang315/RCS-YOLO/README.md

   url = "",
 }
 ```
-**NOTE:** Please remove some optional *BibTeX* fields, for example, address, publisher, and so on, while the *LaTeX* compiler produces an error.
-Author names should be manually modified if not automatically abbreviated by the compiler.
+<sup>**NOTE:** Please remove some optional *BibTeX* fields, for example, address, publisher, and so on, while the *LaTeX* compiler produces an error.
+Author names should be manually modified if not automatically abbreviated by the compiler.</sup>

 ## License
 RCS-YOLO is released under the GNU General Public License v3.0.
 Please see the [LICENSE](https://github.com/mkang315/RCS-YOLO/blob/main/LICENSE) file for more information.